 Membership of the steering committee should not be automatically renewed to allow for new member involvement, changing priorities of existing members and also reflect that involvement may be task specific or due to geographical location, e.g. assisting in a specific annual IAH congresses organizing committee.

-Raquel has a degree in Environmental and Applied Geology taken in the Science Faculty of Lisbon University and a MSc in Geological Processes from the Évora University where she wrote her thesis on hydrology, hydrogeology and GIS.
-Her biggest interests are groundwater quality, sustainable development, development and cooperation and groundwater management in low income countries and rural areas.
+Raquel has a degree in Environmental and Applied Geology and a MSc in Geological Processes from the Évora University .
+Her biggest interests are groundwater quality, sustainable development, development and cooperation and groundwater management in rural areas in low income countries and rural areas.
+At the present she is working in Water Governcace in the cooperation sector.

 Stefania is a postdoctoral researcher at the University of Milan (Italy).
 Her research focuses on groundwater vulnerability assessments of porous aquifers and groundwater contamination related to the presence of urban areas.